 The University Police department also offers a variety of crime prevention programs.

-The UW Oshkosh Police Department currently has a staff of ten sworn personnel, including the chief of police, lieutenant, patrol sergeant and seven patrol officers.
-University Police also employs a full-time police communications officer and varying numbers of part-time student employees as community service officers.
+The UW Oshkosh Police Department currently has a staff of fourteen sworn personnel, including the chief of police, lieutenant, three patrol sergeants, a detective and eight patrol officers.
+University Police also employs two full-time law enforcement dispatchers and varying numbers of part-time student employees as community service officers.